-We all know that sitting in front of our computers for hours on end can expand our waistlines and at worst, shorten our lives.
+We all know that sitting in front of our computers for hours on end can expand our waistlines and, at worst, shorten our lives.
 A standing desk can help you stay healthy.
-We found nine compact ideas that are perfect for small workspaces.
-We've also included tips and ideas that will get you out of your seat and on your feet.Continue to 2 of 9 below.
+These nine compact ideas are perfect for small workspaces and offer great opportunities to get you out of your seat and on your feet.

-Looking for a portable standing desk?
 The Storkstand is an easy-to-carry, doctor recommended option that weighs only 4.2 pounds.
 To use, just attach to your office chair.
 When you’re done, the Storkstand folds into a sleek 17-inch by 15.5-inch by 2.25-inch rectangle.
 The desk fits either a 13-inch, 15-inch or 17-inch laptop, and it can support up to 50 pounds.

-Tip: To reap the health benefits associated with using a standing desk you just need to get out of your chair every 20 minutes and stand for at least two minutes.Continue to 3 of 9 below.
+Tip: To reap the health benefits associated with using a standing desk you just need to get out of your chair every 20 minutes and stand for at least two minutes.Continue to 2 of 7 below.

-This Standing Desk Mounts to a Wall
+A Desk That Mounts to a Wall

-If you need to create a micro home office, the Podpad is a solution that mounts to a wall using a provided French cleat.
+If you need to create a micro-home office, the Podpad is a solution that mounts to a wall using a provided French cleat.
 When open, this compact system reveals a small desk and filing area for papers and mail.
 When closed the unit turns into a charging station for all of your electronic devices.

 Tip: When using a computer on a standing desk, keeping your wrists straight and your upper arms close to your body slightly below elbow level can prevent injuries like carpal tunnel.Continue to 3 of 7 below.

 A DIY Standing Desk System

 Modos is a modular furniture system that will let you create shelves or a standing desk without using tools.
-The Modos Standing Desk Kit includes boards made from sustainably sourced FSC-Certified wood and easy to use metal connectors.
+The Modos Standing Desk Kit includes boards made from sustainably sourced FSC-Certified wood and easy-to-use metal connectors.

 A Modern Desk with a Vintage Twist

 The Cardboard Standing Desk

 Tip: Here's how you can prevent neck pain when using a standing desk.
 First keep your computer screen an arm's length away, directly in front of your body.
-Next, adjust your desk height, so your computer screen is a tad below eye level.Continue to 9 of 9 below.
+Next, adjust your desk height, so your computer screen is a tad below eye level.Continue to 7 of 7 below.

 This Floating Desk Is Perfect for Standing